redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

   oss_cluster: enabled
 ```

-The Redis OSS Cluster API setting applies to the specified database only; it does not apply to the cluster.
+The Redis Cluster API setting applies to the specified database only; it does not apply to the cluster.

 ### Active-Active databases

 Ensure the [prerequisites]({{< relref "/operate/rs/databases/configure/oss-cluster-api#prerequisites" >}}) have been configured.
-Then, use the `crdb-cli` utility to enable the OSS Cluster API for Active-Active databases:
+Then, use the `crdb-cli` utility to enable the Redis Cluster API for Active-Active databases:

 ```sh
 $ crdb-cli crdb update --crdb-guid <GUID> --oss-cluster true